-New BJP-led govt in Goa to face floor test today; CM confident of victory
+Goa floor test: Assembly pays tribute to Manohar Parrikar

-Panaji, Mar 20: New Goa chief minister Pramod Sawant will face a floor test in the state Assembly today.
+Panaji, Mar 20: The Goa Assembly is undergoing a floor test to determine whether the government-led by newly appointed CM Pramod Sawant holds a majority.
 Sawant, who was sworn in on Monday night following the demise of Manohar Parrikar, said he is confident of a victory, with the support of 21 MLAs in the House - 12 from the BJP, three each of allies Goa Forward Party and Maharashtrawadi Gomantak Party and three Independents.

 The strength of the 40-member house has been reduced to 36 due to the death of Manohar Parrikar, BJP legislator Francis D'Souza and resignations of two Congress lawmakers Subhash Shirodkar and Dayanand Sopte.